code-saturne/code_saturne/docs/doxygen/user_guide/advanced_setup.md

  - in the Graphical User Interface _GUI_: __Calculation features__ --> __Electrical arcs__, the user can choose between _Joule Effect_ for _joule model_ and _Joule Effect_ and _Laplace Forces_ for electric arc
  - or in the user function \ref cs_user_model in cs_user_parameters.c file, by setting the \ref cs_glob_physical_model_flag[\ref CS_ELECTRIC_ARCS] or \ref cs_glob_physical_model_flag[\ref CS_JOULE_EFFECT] parameter to a non-null value.

-Initialisation of the variables
+Initialization of the variables
 ===============================

 The function \re cs_user_initialization allows the user to initialise some of the specific physics variables prompted via \ref cs_user_model.
-It is called only during the initialisation of the calculation.
+It is called only during the initialization of the calculation.
 As usual,the user has access to many geometric variables so that the zones can be treated separately if needed (see [Electric arcs example](@ref user_initialization_electric_arcs)).

 The values of potential and its constituents are initialised if required.